 Now, when most people think of au gratin, the dish that comes to mind is potatoes.
 But potatoes, in my opinion, are at the top of the list for being one of vegetables to avoid.
 That’s because the starch from potatoes can rapidly metabolize into sugar.

 But I’m here to tell you that it’s not necessary to make a traditional-tasting au gratin dish with potatoes.
-Just sub it out for a healthier veggie like I do in this zucchini gratin.
+Just sub it out for a healthier veggie like I do in this keto zucchini au gratin.

 When replacing potatoes with a low-starch veggie, it sometimes help to partially cook the veggie first.
 And then, you can bake the low-starch veggie in the au gratin pan.